unioslo/pg-iam/docs/1-data-model.md

 - `Projects`
     - generates an automatically managed primary project group
     - can be have other groups as affiliates
+- `Clients`
+    - API clients, and their attributes
+- `Client IPs`
+    - IP access lists for managing API access, not necessarily tied to specific clients

 # Group membership graphs